PHX2600/FirstFriday/README.md

 Introduction
 ------------

-Calculates the next and previous, first Friday of the month.
+Convinience library for calculating the first Friday of a month.

 Like this project?
 Keep me caffeinated by [making a donation](https://paypal.me/ChrisKankiewicz).